 Windows Defender vs Avast | All You Need to Know in 2018

-Note: Since Windows Defender doesn’t offer a paid upgrade, I will limit the scope of this guide to only the free versions of both products.
+Note: Since Windows Defender doesn’t offer a paid upgrade, I’ll limit the scope of this guide to only the free versions of both products.
 However, you’ll get an overview of Avast’s premium suites.

 In today’s world, you need to pay extra attention to the software you run on your computer, the websites you visit, and the stuff you purchase online.
 With so many malicious files out there (and the number keeps on increasing with every passing year), it has become imperative that you use an antivirus software – at least a free solution if not a paid one.

-Once malware-infected files sneak into your computer, they can do a lot of horrible things, such as stealing your passwords/sensitive data, deleting your personal files, causing your computer to malfunction, and more.
+Once malware-infected files sneak into your computer, they can do a lot of horrible things, such as steal your passwords/sensitive data, delete your personal files, cause your computer to malfunction, and more.

-Fortunately, there’re so many free and paid antivirus software out there that you can use to keep your computer safe and secure.
+Fortunately, there are more than a dozen of antivirus software out there that you can use to keep your computer safe.

 Both antivirus solutions will be judged on four categories: features, protection, system impact, user interface, and cost.

-If you’re in a rush and only want to see the summary of this comprehensive Windows Defender vs Avast comparison, see this infographic:
+If you’re in a rush and only want to see the summary of this comprehensive Windows Defender vs. Avast comparison, see the infographic below:

 Windows Defender vs Avast: Which Offers More Features?